rks101/eglinux/README.md

 ## D-Windows

 [Govt around the world are switching to Linux](https://lowtechlinux.com/2025/07/07/governments-around-the-world-are-switching-to-linux/).
 This switch to Linux includes the OS, LibreOffice suite, email solutions, the Thunderbird email client, and other open-source tools.
-The switch is aimed at reducing licensing costs due to budgetary constraints, advancing digital sovereignty, and ruling out backdoors and zero-day cybersecurity threats.
+The switch is aimed at reducing licensing costs due to budgetary constraints, and promoting digital sovereignty.

 France - [2026 update](https://www.zdnet.com/article/france-leaves-windows-for-linux-desktop/), [link2](https://www.techradar.com/computing/windows/france-has-ditched-windows-11-for-linux-on-2-5-million-government-pcs-heres-why-microsoft-should-worry-that-millions-more-could-follow-by-the-end-of-2026) and [link3](https://newsgroup.site/france-government-linux-migration-windows-2026/).
 France began switching government PCs to Linux.